build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 Avahi is a program which uses [multicast](../../../chapters/glossary.md#multicast) to perform name resolution on local networks with minimal configuration.
 If you check the [Dockerfile](./Dockerfile) for this chapter, you'll see that we added a new software, `avahi-utils`.

 As you might recall, in [chapter 1](../001-nr-getting-started/README.md#how-does-your-computer-know-where-to-go-to-resolve-a-name), we took a look at the contents of `/etc/nsswitch.conf`.
 We saw that the `hosts` line provided instructions for how to resolve a name.
-It started with looking at the `files` on the system (i.e. `/etc/hosts`), and, if it didn't find the name there, then it could use `dns` (if it were configured).
+The order runs sequentially through each entry in that line; it starts with looking at the `files` on the system (i.e. `/etc/hosts`), and, if it doesn't find the name there, then it should use `dns` (if it is configured).

 Let's start off by taking a quick look at the `/etc/nsswitch.conf` file on our machines now.